Understanding Fifth Metatarsal Fracture

 Stretching and strengthening exercises.
 Certain exercises can help you regain flexibility and strength in your foot.

 Surgery.
 You usually won't need surgery.
-But you may need it if the bone is broken into 2 or more pieces and is not aligned (displaced), doesn’t heal properly, or takes a long time to heal.
+But you may need it if the bone is broken into 2 or more pieces and is not aligned (displaced), doesn’t heal correctly, or takes a long time to heal.

 Possible complications of a fifth metatarsal fracture